delagetto-gh/mjolnir/README.md

 If you follow the Marvel Comic Universe, then you will know that - apart from Thor himself, only a select few characters were also deemed worthy and thus could wield Mjölnir.

 Your hero will attempt to wield Mjolnir.
 You do this by first creating a hero.
-The hero must then call upon Heimdall, whom shall validate your hero's credentials and issue you your hero's Ásgard Pass (AP) as well as grant safe passage on the Bifrost to Ásgard - where then, your hero can attempt to wield Mjölnir.
+The hero must then call upon Heimdall, whom shall verify your hero and issue their Ásgard Pass (AP) - this will grant safe passage Ásgard - where then, your hero can attempt to wield Mjölnir.

-When your hero tries to lift Mjölnir, if they are indeed worthy, you shall recieve a `200 (Worthy)`, and your hero thus becomes the beweilder to Mjölnir.
-However if they are unworthy, you shall recieve a `403 (Unworhy)`, and your doth not beweild.
+When your hero attempts to lift Mjölnir, if they are indeed worthy, you shall recieve a `200 (Worthy)`, and your hero thus becomes the beweilder to Mjölnir.
+However if they are unworthy, you shall recieve a `403 (Unworhy)`, and your hero doth not beweild.

-If your hero tries to lift Mjölnir without their Ásgard Pass, then your hero will be banished to Midgard `401 (Banished)`.
+If your hero tries to lift Mjölnir without presenting their Ásgard Pass, then your hero will be banished to Midgard `401 (Banished)`.

 #### Steps:

 1. Create your hero `POST /heroes`
-2. Summon Heimdall to issue your hero's Ásgard pass (AP) `POST /authenticate`
+2. Summon Heimdall in order to obtain your hero's Ásgard Pass (AP) `POST /passes`
 3. Attempt to wield Mjolnir at `GET /mjolnir` with your AP _(add `Authorization: AP <yourAsgardPass>` to the request headers)_.

 ### Design & Development: